top of page

 Heavyweights

-In 1991, director Oliver Stone set his sights on the assassination in his film JFK.
-While the film was a very good piece of cinema, its treatment of the assassination was something else.
+In 1991 director Oliver Stone set his sights on the assassination in his film JFK.
+While the film was a very good piece of cinema, its treatment of the assassination, in my opinion, was something else.
 Stone condensed 28 years of research, theories and speculation into a 2 ½ hour movie.
 In so doing, he mixed the serious with the spurious and produced a fever swamp of paranoia.
-His choice to tell the story through the lens of New Orleans D.A.
-Jim Garrison’s late ‘60s investigation of the case was problematic – Garrison’s investigation was beset with troubles, many of his own making, and was widely viewed with derision.
-While I believe that in pursuing people like David Ferrie, Guy Banister and Oswald’s other New Orleans connections Garrison did begin to pull back the corner of something potentially significant, the overreach he ultimately exhibited must make one approach him with caution, and not make him into a hero as Stone’s movie tried to do.
-Stone’s naked hero worship of Kennedy, and his casting of him in the martyr’s role, further undermined the film’s credibility.
+His naked hero worship of Kennedy, and his casting of him in the martyr’s role, betrayed a personal bias which often undermined the film’s narrative.

-While many critics admired JFK as a movie, most reviews of the film’s content were unfavorable.
-After its release something interesting happened – it was savaged by the general media, political figures and other commentators.
+While many film critics admired JFK as a movie, many reviews of the film’s content by the public intelligentsia were quite hostile.
+It was savaged by the general media, political figures and other commentators.
 Stone was accused of distorting history, of teaching falsehoods to the impressionable, of besmirching the reputations of individuals and institutions.
 He was described as reckless and careless, more interested in his own ego than in history.
-There was a palpable anger towards this film that I have never seen with regard to any other movie.
+There was a palpable anger towards this film that to this day I have never seen with regard to any other movie.
 Stone’s hijacking of history, it seemed, cried out for revenge.
 Enter Gerald Posner.

 I read Posner’s book.
 At least, I tried to.
-I made it perhaps half-way through but stopped when I realized that most of what I’d read was merely a dissertation on how Oswald was the precise sort of lone, odd, squirrely and flawed character we could all feel comfortable blaming this horrific event on.
+I made it perhaps half-way through but stopped when I realized that most of what I’d read was merely a dissertation on how Oswald was the precise sort of odd, flawed character we could all feel comfortable blaming for this horrific event.
 That’s all well and good.
 Maybe he was even the Devil himself.
 But, unless Posner could put him in the 6th floor window of the southeast corner of the Texas School Book Depository at precisely 12:30 PM on November 22nd, 1963, none of that mattered.
-I believed then, and know now, that neither Posner nor any anyone else could credibly do so.
+I believed then and know now that neither Posner nor any anyone else could credibly do so.

 Interregnum